algolia/algoliasearch-rails/README.md

 #### Custom index name

-You can force the index name using the following option:
+By default, the index name will be the class name, e.g. "Contact".
+You can customize the index name by using the `index_name` option:

 ```ruby
 class Contact < ActiveRecord::Base